Demonstration of low impact tractor cultivation in a regenerative farm model to increase production using equipment sharing on multiple farms

 Lessons Learned:

 The funds to purchase tractor implements and the Rohands have enabled us to continue farming and expanding without pain and injury.
 We learned how to make rows we can cultivate with the tractor and use the Rohand to plant, weed, and harvest.
 We increased our knowledge of implements and how to attach and detach the implements in a timely manner.
-We gained valuable time using the tractor to move compost.
-We also got another grant knowing we could expand the farm by using these implements.
-The cohort farm, Ghost House learned how to re-engineer the front end of the Rohand to fit their isle spacing.
+We gained valuable time using the tractor/compost spreader to move compost.
+We also got another grant, knowing we could expand the farm by using these implements.
+The cohort farm, Ghost House, learned how to re-engineer the front end of the Rohand to fit their isle spacing.
 We learned how easy it is to cooperate to get the implements and equipment to each farm.
 We decided a formal agreement would be unnecessary at this time unless we made the equipment sharing into a non-profit business for the purposes of continuing to grow the implements offered by way of grant writing.
 We would need a large equipment shed before we could make these arrangements.
+In 2025, we had a similar informal agreement with the cohorts.
+They played a larger role in moving the implements and equipment around to their farms, as they are very close geographically.

 The advantages of this project have been a renewed sense of hope.
-Healing injury and preventing new injuries as well as speeding up our production has given us hope that we will be able to continue farming for years to come and provide for our community and our families.
+Healing injuries and preventing new injuries, as well as speeding up our production, has given us hope that we will be able to continue farming for years to come and provide for our community and our families.
 Expanding the farm while also having more time to spend with our kids.
 Time and energy to cook real meals, earlier evenings, beach/fishing days, and summer vacation (the first in 8 years) have all been a blessing to us because of this project.
+Shifting to tractor cultivation has given us the courage to step beyond our comfort zone to explore the limits of our local market share.

 If asked for a recommendation..

 The Rohand is invaluable if you have physical limitations.
-It will not speed up a young/abled person doing the same job on foot.
-These machines are fragile and unfortunately were damaged on shipping.
+It may not speed up a young/abled person doing the same job on foot, unless the job is very long.
+These machines are fragile and, unfortunately, were damaged during shipping.
 We worked with the distributor (and manufacturer) to rethink how they shipped the items to keep them from being damaged.
 I would recommend asking about how they are shipped.
-We believe they should be fully encased in a crate.
+We believe they should be fully enclosed in a crate.

 Project Outcomes